runtimeverification/michelson-semantics/michelson-common.md

 ```

 The .tzt format specifies that the top level sequence of groups may have an extra semicolon on the end.
 We remove it here so we don't need to duplicate the initial loading rule.

+# It is also the case for regular Michelson files and in fact all Micheline sequences.

 ```k
   rule Gs:Groups ; => Gs [macro]